tjvantoll/articles/kendo/forms/article.md

   component={Input} />
 ```

 To add validation, let’s start by adding a `validator` prop to the field, which we’ll point at a function that determines whether the field’s contents are valid.
-For example, here is how you could ensure that email is a required field.
+For example, here is how you can ensure that email is a required field.

 ``` JavaScript
 // Returning an empty string indicates that the field is valid.